Cleanse/cleanse-league/README.md

 # League Plugin
-**Not functional - yet, but close.** If you have an idea on features to add, send me an email: plovato@gmail.com
+**Not functional - yet, but close.**
+If you have an idea on features to add, send me an email: plovato@gmail.com

 To-do:
 - Add Event dispatching for logging of admin / staff actions.
+- Event Team's Season+Season tourney stats can be combined as a third entity if needed.

 ## Components
 **cleanseLeagueHome** (/league) - League home page containing upcoming matches and top team/player stats.